 Can a cat die from fleas?

-If a large number of fleas bite your cat and feed, your cat can develop anemia.
-Symptoms of anemia in cats include weakness, lethargy, rapid breathing, and potentially death if the fleas are not killed.
+If a large number of fleas bite your cat and feed it, your cat can develop anaemia.
+Symptoms of anaemia in cats include weakness, lethargy, rapid breathing, and potentially death if the fleas are not killed.

 How do topical flea medications work?

 Topical flea medications are applied directly to a cat’s skin, usually between the shoulder blades.
 These medications contain insecticides that kill fleas and prevent them from reproducing.
 Most topical flea medications remain effective for up to a month.